ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 <div class="alert alert-danger" role="alert" style="margin-top: 3ex" markdown="1">
-⚠️ **This is page is under development.
-The instructions provided are currently non-functions.
-Please stay tuned. /2022-07-28**
+⚠️ **This is page is under development.** Until finalized, you have use `module load CBI miniconda3-py39/.4.12.0` (sic!) to load Miniconda, because it is currently a _hidden_ module.
+Please give it a spin.
+Feedback is appreciated. /2022-09-17
 </div>

 # Work with Conda

 [Conda] is a package-manager and an environment management system.
 It's popular, because it simplifies installation of several scientific software tools.
 There are two main distributions of Conda:

-1. Anaconda - comes with more than 1,500 scientific packages (~3 GiB of disk space)
+1. Anaconda - comes with more than 1,500 scientific packages (~3 GiB of disk space) [_not_ preinstalled on  {{ site.cluster.nickname }}]
-2. [Miniconda] - a small subset of the much larger Anaconda distribution (~0.5 GiB of disk space) (**recommended**)
+2. [Miniconda] - a small subset of the much larger Anaconda distribution (~0.5 GiB of disk space) [**recommended**; preinstalled on {{ site.cluster.nickname }}]

 Both comes with Python and `conda` commands.

-We recommend to work with the smaller Miniconda distribution, and install additional scientific packages as needed.
-You will still be able to install and run everything that comes with Anaconda using the `conda install ...` command.
+We _recommend_ to work with the smaller Miniconda distribution, especially since it is preinstalled on {{ site.cluster.nickname }}].
+Using Miniconda, you can install additional scientific packages as needed using the `conda install ...` command.

 ## Loading Miniconda